touero/sharpbelly/README.md

 ## Repository Introduction

-&emsp;&emsp;In actual development, it is necessary to use proxies in wsl.
+In actual development, it is necessary to use proxies in wsl.
 This repository provides support for quickly setting proxies and quickly canceling proxy settings in wsl.

 ## Install